You have turned-in this assignment. You can review the lesson and see your previous answers.

 We've got some physical features as well.

-So we've said that both regions have coastlines, but northern Italy is bordered by the Ligurian Sea and the Adriatic Sea.
+So we've said that both regions have coastlines, but Northern Italy is bordered by the Ligurian Sea and the Adriatic Sea, and my region in the UK is bordered by the Atlantic Ocean, so we have different bodies of water.

-So we really started to show some similarities and differences between northern Italy and the region and the UK where I live.
+So we really started to show some similarities and differences between Northern Italy and the region and the UK where I live, and that is a really important geographical skill to be able to make these comparisons.

-Final thing I've had to think about is whether I would like to visit northern Italy and of course, I would.
+Final thing I've had to think about is whether I would like to visit Northern Italy, and of course I would.

-I'd like to visit northern Italy because it has a diverse range of physical features.
+I'd like to visit Northern Italy because it has a diverse range of physical features.

 I could go walking in the mountains and go swimming in the sea.

-Oh, that would be an amazing time, wouldn't it?
-What did you put?
 Did you put that you'd really love to have a go at propelling a gondola through the canals of Venice, or perhaps exploring the beautiful town of Brescia?
-Maybe you wanted to go swimming near some of those amazing coastal villages.

-And you know a lot more about northern Italy now than you did before, and also you've really got a sense of comparing a a different region of Europe with the region in which you live as well.
+Thank you very much for all your hard work, and I hope you've really enjoyed learning this unit, and you know a lot more about Northern Italy now than you did before, and also you've really got a sense of comparing a different region of Europe with the region in which you live as well.

-So let's summarise our learning today.
+So let's summarize our learning today.

 We've learned that a range of different sources of information is needed to develop a full picture of what a place is like.